Skip to main content

 SF50 Vision Jet Type-Rating Prep

-The Vision Jet uses the same G3000 Perspective Touch avionics as the SR series.
+Switch to the SF50 profile on the same AATD — same G3000 Perspective Touch+ avionics, jet flight envelope.
 Build cockpit familiarity and G3000 proficiency before traveling to Knoxville for your type-rating course.

 Cirrus Transition Training